 AIKI-PROTECT presents instruction in a variety of ways: short lectures, group discussion, student readings, instructor demonstrations, and solo and partner physical training.
 The most essential instructional principle is that students will learn by actually doing the training.

-- $60.00 for 6 hours of personal instruction and all materials
+- $60.00 for approximately a half-day of personal instruction and all materials

 - Group discounts available for groups of five or more

 - Instruction provided at the Shuharikan Dojo in St. Paul, or at a location selected by the group and approved by the teaching staff

 For more information and to schedule the course, contact Gordon Shumaker at 651-308-9013 or at firstname.lastname@example.org.